 The Hartford

-- Best For: Motor Carriers
+- Best for: Motor carriers

-- Online Quotes: No
+- Online quotes: No

 The Hartford is a bobtail insurance company that offers special programs and discounts to fleets.
 The risk engineering team at Hartford Insurance teaches fleet owners how to increase their safety measures while reducing the risk of accidents.
-This insurance company received A+ ratings from top credit rating companies A.M. and S&P.
+This insurance company received A+ ratings from top credit rating companies A.M.
+Best and S&P.

 - Rental reimbursements